tomasfrancizco/bridgeTokenOZ/README.md

-The frontend for a bridge between tBSC and FUJI/AVAX.
+The frontend for a bridge between tBSC and FUJI/AVAX, using Openzeppelin's Defender functionalities.
 Created with Gatsby.